slgobinath/SafeEyes/README.md

 sudo dnf -y copr enable praiskup/safeeyes sudo dnf -y install python3-safeeyes
 ```
-For smart pause plugin, you may have to install the latest xprintidle from: [alonid/xprintidle](https://copr.fedorainfracloud.org/coprs/alonid/xprintidle/)
+For smartpause in Wayland, install the `python3-pywayland` package (in case the installer does not automatically install it as a dependency).
+For smart pause plugin in X11, you may have to install the latest xprintidle from: [alonid/xprintidle](https://copr.fedorainfracloud.org/coprs/alonid/xprintidle/).

 ### OpenSUSE Tumbleweed